Mental Illness in Children

 Mental illnesses are like many medical disorders that require ongoing treatment.
 Although much progress has been made in the treatment of adults with mental disorders, the treatment of children is not as well understood.
 Experts are still exploring which treatments work best for which conditions in children.
 For now, many of the treatment options used for children, including many medications, are the same as what is used to treat adults.
 The most common treatment options used include:

-Medication: Many mental illnesses can be effectively treated with medications.
+- Medication: Many mental illnesses can be effectively treated with medications in combination with therapy.
 The drugs often used to treat mental disorders in children include antipsychotics, antidepressants, anti-anxiety drugs, stimulants, and mood stabilizing drugs.